Server data from the Official MCP Registry

 "Quality is not a model property — it is a conversation property."

 Horizon is a real-time conversation health monitor for AI agents.
-It tracks the structural dynamics of multi-turn conversations — semantic drift, information gain, ontological gap width, temporal desynchronisation, circadian cognitive load, conversation velocity, and causal reachability — dimensions that every LLM is architecturally blind to.
+It tracks the structural dynamics of multi-turn conversations — semantic drift, information gain, ontological gap width, temporal desynchronisation, circadian cognitive load, conversation velocity, and causal reachability — dimensions that LLMs do not reliably surface from inside the conversation.

 Multi-turn AI agents lose accuracy.
 Our market research puts the number at 39% accuracy degradation after 5 turns — a structural property of conversations that standard observability tools (LangSmith, RAGAS, DeepEval) cannot see because they measure responses, not conversations.